 Noodle Incident: Passing reference is made to the first run that Ky's father and uncle went on, which is later detailed in one of Elizabeth Moon's anthology collections.
 Later books indicate that the Vatta family may have quite a few of these they'd rather outsiders not know about.

-No Transhumanism Allowed: Played with, a few religions feels that any modification of the body is a sin, but in the galaxy they are a general minority.
+No Transhumanism Allowed: Played with, a few religions feel that any modification of the body is a sin, but in the galaxy they are a general minority.
 In later books it's implied that anti-humod worlds are funding the Space Pirates.
 This is further supported by their refusal to join the alliance that now funds Ky's new Space Navy.

 Oblivious Adoption: Some bastard children of family turncoat Osman Vatta were tracked down young and quietly adopted into better Vatta families.
 One of them turns out to be Stella, who doesn't take the discovery well.